yukyu30/AIpparel-Code/README.md

 ![teaser](assets/imgs/teaser.jpg)

 ## Environment Setup
 We use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage our environment.
-Please install it if you do not haven't done so.
+Please install it if you haven't done so.

 After installing conda, create a new environment using
 ```